-The Community Health field is a multidisciplinary practice concerned with designing, implementing, and evaluating educational strategies, interventions, and programs that enable individuals, families, groups, organizations, and communities to play active roles in achieving, protecting, and sustaining health.
+The Public Health field is a multidisciplinary practice concerned with designing, implementing, and evaluating educational strategies, interventions, and programs that enable individuals, families, groups, organizations, and communities to play active roles in achieving, protecting, and sustaining health.

 Becoming a Certified Health Education Specialist (CHES)

-Community Health Education is the application of a variety of methods that result in the education and mobilization of community members in actions for resolving health issues and problems which affect the community.
+Public Health Education is the application of a variety of methods that result in the education and mobilization of community members in actions for resolving health issues and problems which affect the community.
 These methods include, but are not limited to, group process, mass media, communication, community organization, organization development, strategic planning, skills training, legislation, policymaking and advocacy.
 (1990 Joint Committee on Health Education Terminology)

 Health Educators are professionally trained to use educational strategies and methods to facilitate the development of policies, procedures, interventions, and systems conducive to the health of individuals, groups, and communities.
 (2000 Joint Committee on Health Education and Promotion Terminology)